1986 All-Ireland Senior Football Championship final

-The 1986 All-Ireland Senior Football Championship Final was the 99th All-Ireland Final and the deciding match of the 1986 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1986 All-Ireland Senior Football Championship final was the 99th All-Ireland Final and the deciding match of the 1986 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+This was one of the 13 consecutive All-Ireland SFC finals contested by either Dublin or Kerry between 1974 and 1986, a period when one of either team always contested the decider.

 Match

 Summary

 Tyrone were seven points clear at one point, but went on to lose by eight, Pat Spillane and Mikey Sheehy scoring goals.

-It was the fifth of five All-Ireland football titles won by Kerry in the 1980s.
+This was the fifth of five All-Ireland SFC titles won by Kerry in the 1980s.
 Kerry did not win another All-Ireland football title until 1997.

-This was also the first Championship meeting of Kerry and Tyrone.
+It was also the first championship meeting of Kerry and Tyrone.